One-of-a-kind experiences

 However, implementing experiential tours associated with wildlife conservation is not simple.
 Director of the Center for Environmental Education and Services of Cuc Phuong National Park Pham Kien Cuong said that releasing animals must ensure strict conservation principles to avoid endangering tourists.

-The cost of rescue, conservation, and reintroduction is high, while tour design requires careful research and cannot compete on low prices.
-If not properly organized, this type of tourism can put pressure on the natural habitat of animals.
-Therefore, close coordination is needed from all parties: tourism businesses, rangers, scientists, and local authorities.
+The cost of rescue, conservation and re-release is huge while tour design requires careful research and cannot compete on low prices.
+If not organized properly, this type of tourism can put pressure on the natural habitat of animals.
+Therefore, close coordination is needed from all parties: tourism businesses, rangers, scientists and local authorities.

-Vietnam possesses valuable national and global biodiversity resources with nearly 180 protected areas, which are potential destinations for experiential and educational tourism.
+Vietnam possesses a valuable national and global biodiversity resource with nearly 180 protected areas, which are potential destinations for experiential and educational tourism.
 Promoting nature-based tourism associated with wildlife conservation is an inevitable and necessary trend for sustainable development in the coming time.

 Source: https://nhandan.vn/thuc-day-du-lich-gan-voi-bao-ton-dong-vat-hoang-da-post874512.html